talip-git/TringlePaymentAPI/README.md

       if the currencyCode and accountType is not in the given enums we return response with status code 400, indicating bad request.
-      If the currencyCode and accountType is in the enums, and the accountNumber does not exists in the db(memory in this case) we create the account, default balance is 0.<br/>
+      If the currencyCode and accountType is in the enums, and the accountNumber exists in the db(memory in this case) we create the account, default balance is 0.<br/>
       **!!!Important note, enums are basicily special integers, we cant directly create enums in Javascript therefore, I created constant arrays with supported currencies and account types in the utils directory we pick the enums based on the array index